Celsius Holdings

 Going Public via Reverse Merger

-The early 2000s was a brutal time to be an undercapitalized beverage startup.
-Red Bull was spending hundreds of millions on marketing and had built a formidable distribution network.
-Monster had just signed its transformational distribution deal with Anheuser-Busch.
-Celsius had a differentiated product, a small team in Boca Raton, and dreams of disruption.
-What it didn't have was a clear path to scale.
+Because the early 2000s were not kind to undercapitalized beverage startups.
+Red Bull was spending at a scale Celsius couldn’t dream of and had built a distribution machine to match.
+Monster had landed a transformational distribution deal with Anheuser-Busch.
+Celsius had an idea, a differentiated pitch, and a small team in Boca Raton.

 III.
 The Wilderness Years: Struggling to Find Product-Market Fit (2007–2016)